Nicolas Berggruen: Berggruen Holdings

-Berggruen moved back to New York and, based on a trust fund worth about $250,000, he started investing in real estate and public stocks, later expanding to private equity, venture capital, and hedge funds.
+Berggruen moved back to New York and started investing in real estate and public stocks using his trust fund worth about $250,000.
+He later expanded to private equity, venture capital, and hedge funds.

 In 1984, he founded Berggruen Holdings, Inc. as an investment vehicle for the Nicolas Berggruen Charitable Trust.
 Berggruen Holdings predominately operates as a long-term investor/owner for their portfolio companies.
 In the mid-1980s, Berggruen began purchasing distressed real estate across New York City and has since made over 100 direct control and real estate investments globally.
 In 1988, he and Julio Mario Santo Domingo, Jr. co-founded Alpha Investment Management, a hedge fund.
 The firm grew to about $2 billion under management before the founders reportedly sold to Safra Bank in 2004.

 In 2005, for the symbolic fee of 1 euro, Berggruen bought the insolvent German retailer Karstadt, investing over 65 million euros (US$83 million) and saving over 25,000 jobs.
 Commenting on the importance of the retail brand, Berggruen said: “We want to take a brand with a big presence all across Germany and restore it to all its former glory.”
 In 2010, having spent 400 million euros, he brought the company out of bankruptcy.

 Through Freedom Acquisitions – his first investment vehicle that went public in 2006 – Berggruen bought a stake in the hedge fund group GLG Partners in 2007.
 In 2009, with his second fund, Liberty Acquisitions, Berggruen bought Pearl Insurance, and in 2010, he bought a majority stake in the Spanish media group, Prisa, for a reported US$900 million.

 In 2011, alongside business partner Martin Franklin and investor William Ackman, Berggruen launched his third investment vehicle, Justice Holding, a company that raised £900m in its initial public offering.
 In 2012, Justice holdings took an £881m (29%) stake in Burger King Worldwide, Inc.